 Limbo Creek has been proposed for ditch projects several times, going back to the 1970’s.
 But a new proposal to ditch Limbo Creek and expand its capacity to sluice water quickly to the Minnesota River has emerged.
 MCEA has worked with farmers, adjacent landowners, and local conservation groups to push for listing Limbo Creek as a public water, and to prevent another addition to the erosion problem in the Minnesota River valley.
 This erosion is damaging and expensive.
 In just one example, the City of Mankato is incurring over $10 million in expenses to prevent a major city well from being swallowed by an eroding riverbank.

-Learn more about our work with local residents to protect the last free-flowing streams in Renville County - and why it matters.
+Watch the full five-minute video to learn more about our work with local residents to protect Limbo Creek - and why it matters.

 Key Timeline Events

 Renville County approves CD 77 proposal to ditch one mile of Limbo Creek